 Medical malpractice cases have slightly different rules compared to other personal injury cases.
 Let’s go over a few of those differences, and help you figure out your first step to receiving the compensation for your injuries that you deserve.

 A statute of limitations is a law (that usually varies from state to state) setting time limits for various cases, after which you’re usually unable to file a lawsuit.

-For medical malpractice, Montana’s statute of limitations states that your case must be filed within 3 years of the date of your injury, or within 3 years of you discovering the injury.
-In addition, the law also says that lawsuits may NOT be filed after 5 years have passed.
+For medical malpractice, Montana’s statute of limitations states that your case must be filed within 2 years of the date of your injury, or within 2 years of you discovering the injury.

 Before you may file a malpractice lawsuit, you’re typically required to file a claim with the Montana Medical Legal Panel.
 This is aimed at preventing people from filing frivolous lawsuits and ensuring that only legitimate cases make it to court.